-In January 2019 awarenet started a food program for our core group learners – resulting in more energetic and food conscious learners!
+In January 2019 awarenet started a food program for our core group learners – resulting in more energetic and food-conscious learners!

 Food is an important factor for our daily energy and productivity.
 The lack of nutrients makes us tired and lazy.
 Our learners go through a lot each day.
-When coming to our program in the afternoon they have already worked several hours at school and need nutritious food which can enable them to participate in our program fully by thinking critically.
+When coming to our program in the afternoon they have already worked several hours at school and need nutritious food, which can enable them to participate in our program fully by thinking critically.

-Our kitchen at the Joza Youth Hub is just equipped with a microwave but we find a lot of ways to offer a variety of food.
+Our kitchen at the Joza Youth Hub is merely equipped with a microwave, but we find a lot of ways to offer a variety of food.
 The communal eating is a great social start of our sessions and provides us and the learners with an energetic beginning.
 It is also the place where we can check in with the learners on a personal basis and see what is going on in their lives.

 Not only does the food program fill up the belly of our learners, it is also an excellent opportunity to bring in some informal learning.
 While eating we discuss the healthy values of food, how carbs give you energy and how fruits keep sickness away.
 We are also discussing the value of different kinds of food.
 This way learners are given ideas on how to make a healthy but also affordable meal.